guettli/programming-guidelines/README.rst

 Use Systemd
 ...........

 It is available, don't reinvent.
 Don't do double-fork magic any more.
 Use a systemd service with Type=simple.
+See `Systemd makes many daemons obsolete <https://stackoverflow.com/a/30189540/633961>`_

 traceroute won't help you
 .........................